A lot or a little?

 What parents need to know

 Parents need to know that Bad Kitty: Kitten Trouble is feisty, fast-paced, and funny, like the other books in Nick Bruel's hit series.
 Kids will enjoy seeing the prickly, obstinate Kitty try to torment the paperboy and defend her territory from kittens.
-There's a not-so-subtle message about immigration when displaced kittens show up on Kitty's doorstep and everyone is faced with sharing space and toys.
+There's a clear message about the importance of welcoming immigrants and refugees when displaced kittens show up on Kitty's doorstep and everyone is faced with sharing space and toys.
 The trivia pages full of cat facts are a great addition to the illustrations, and are more extensive than readers would expect in a graphic novel-style early chapter book.

 What's the story?